 - Look for any changes in the size and shape of your breasts, skin colour, the way your breasts feel, or the sudden appearance of a raised thickening or lump in your breast or armpit.

 - Check for any changes in your nipples, especially when you stretch your arm or chest muscles.
 Look to see whether your nipples have begun to turn inwards or point in a different direction.
 Check for rashes, soreness or any bloodstained liquid coming from your nipples.

 - It’s common to feel some pain in your breasts during your period, but take notice of pain that’s only occurring in one area, or different to what you normally experience.

 - Most lumps and changes are not cancer but if you notice a change in your breasts, talk to your doctor as soon as possible.

 Reducing your risk

 You can reduce your risk of breast cancer by:

-- Eating more vegetables, fruit and wholegrain foods
+- Eating more vegetables, fruit and whole grains

 - Reducing your total fat intake, especially animal fats

-- Limiting your alcohol intake to two drinks a day
+- Limiting your alcohol intake to two drinks per day

 - Maintaining a healthy body weight